TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/readme.md

-# README for Sprint A
+# README for Sprint 02

 In this folder the team shoud collect and keep up-to-date all the artifacts developed during the Sprint related to the software Development Process activities.
 In the first semester we will focus on Requirements Engineering  and Tests.